jtakayama/makahiki/doc/challenge-design-game-admin-smartgrid-game.rst

    - Deleting a level moves all the actions in the level to the palette.

    - Adding a new level creates an empty level.
-Just supply the unique new level name.
+Just supply the unique new level name and a predicate for the unlock condition.

    .. figure:: figs/configuration/configuration-game-admin-smartgrid-designer-new-level.png
       :width: 500px